Pant-Tri-aueb/Stracheship/README.md

 - REPOSITORY STRUCTURE

-This repository's main structure is formed by apache maven (project Stracheship) and this README.md file that is being read at the moment.
+This repository's main structure is formed by apache maven (project Stracheship), this README.md file that is being read at the moment, and an executable file named Stracheship.jar.
 Inside the main folder (Stracheship) , there is another folder named "src" and 5 files,

 .editorconfig
 .gitattributes